MIG Weld Gas information. Section 1.

 will eventually become the welding

-MIG WELDING GAS SELECTION IN MANY GLOBAL FACILITIES, HAS BEEN
+MIG WELDING GAS SELECTION IN MANY GLOBAL COMPANIES HAS BEEN

-BY MARKETING HYPE AND LIES FROM THE MAJOR GAS
+BY MARKETING HYPE AND OUTRIGHT LIES FROM ALL THE MAJOR GAS

-COMPANIES AND WELD PROCESS IGNORANCE FROM WELD GAS DISTRIBUTORS
+COMPANIES, AND LETS NOT FORGET THE LIES WERE BELIEVED DUE TO THE WELD PROCESS IGNORANCE FROM BOTH THE WELD GAS DISTRIBUTORS

 Ed Craig 1990: